Don't Try This at Home (TV series)

 Don't Try This at Home! is a British game show produced by LWT with Golden Square Pictures and broadcast on ITV between 16 May 1998 and 5 May 2001.
-It took up the slot of the Saturday challenge game show slot left by its long-running and more sedate predecessor You Bet!.
+Based on the Australian adventure game show Who Dares Wins, it took up the Saturday challenge game show slot left by its long-running and more sedate predecessor You Bet!.

 It featured real people facing tough challenges such as swinging under a bridge.
-It was hosted by Davina McCall with co-hosts including Darren Day, Kate Thornton and Paul Hendy.
+It was hosted by Davina McCall with co-hosts including Darren Day and Tristan Bancks (both only in the first series), Kate Thornton and Paul Hendy.
 Russ Williams was the event commentator.
 A lifetime medal was awarded for winning a challenge or having a very good try.
 The show regularly featured stunts and performers from The Circus of Horrors.

 A spin-off show was produced in 2001 called Challenge of a Lifetime and was hosted by Claire Sweeney.

 Challenges

 The Saturday Challenge

 A member of the audience either picked randomly or planted was picked to do something a bit scary.
 Before the end of the show they went to the secret location with co-host Kate Thornton and performed the challenge.
 Challenges included driving under a truck moving at 30 mph, standing on a podium and landing on your feet after a car knocked the stand over.